yasminamado/espectro/README.md

 As an example, the application `App_extract.py` extracts the spectrum within a given wavelength range from the OPERA FITS product (`*.m.fits.gz`).
 Run the following command from a Terminal shell:

 `
-python $ESPECTRO_PATH/App_extract.py --input=spectrum.m.fits.gz --wlrange="650 660" --spectype=norm -tr -e
+python $ESPECTRO_PATH/App_extract.py --input=spectrum.m.fits.gz --wlrange="650 660" --spectype=norm -tr
 `

 The input data file `spectrum.m.fits.gz` is a spectrum product reduced by OPERA.
 In the example above it will print out the nomalized spectrum (option `--spectype=norm`).
 It will print out the following three columns: